-We are hosting an annual two-week summer camp on Harbour Island in the Bahamas that started July 2016 and is continuing on into the following summers.
-The camp focuses on laptop-based educational games as well as health and fitness.
-We are enrolling 35 campers in grades K-3 for the two-week session, and the program is offered free of cost.
-In planning, we have contacted local school personnel, police officers, and health clinic staff to help us design and implement a program that will be most beneficial to the Island.
+We hosted an annual two-week summer camp on Harbour Island in the Bahamas that started July 2016 and continued on into the following summers.
+The camp focused on laptop-based educational games as well as health and fitness.
+We enrolled 35 campers in grades K-3 for the two-week session, and the program was offered free of cost.
+In planning, we contacted local school personnel, police officers, and health clinic staff to help us design and implement a program that will be most beneficial to the Island.

-Our counselors, ages 13-18y, volunteer at local schools and kids' organizations in order to gain experience and develop their leadership skills.
-Our directors and adult advisors include dedicated local non-profit leaders, doctors, educators, and attorneys.
+Our counselors, ages 13-18y, volunteer at their own local schools and kids' organizations in order to gain experience and develop their leadership skills.
+Our director and adult advisors include dedicated local non-profit leaders, doctors, educators, and attorneys.

-2019 will be our second summer also offering a robotics and coding camp for teenagers ages 13-18.
-We will be enrolling 12-15 teenagers interested in learning how to build and program robots using computers, 3D printers, and other tools.
+2018 was our first summer also offering a robotics and coding camp for teenagers ages 13-18.
+We enrolled 12-15 teenagers interested in learning how to build and program robots using computers, 3D printers, and other tools.

-HI Tech Kids aims not only to provide an enriching camp experience for two weeks each summer, but also to increase the childrens' access to technology by donating the tablets to the local library for year-round use.
+HI Tech Kids aimed not only to provide an enriching camp experience for two weeks each summer, but also to increase the children's access to technology by donating the tablets to the local library for year-round use.

 We thank you in advance for your support and ask that you consider a contribution to our cause via the "Donate" tab above.